How Long Do Modern Cars Last?

 While the average lifespan of cars has increased overall, certain vehicles tend to have a reputation for lasting longer.
 Japanese manufacturers, such as Toyota and Honda, are known for producing cars with exceptional longevity.
 Models like the Toyota Sequoia, Chevrolet Suburban, and Ford Expedition have proven reliable and durable, often reaching 200,000 miles or more.

 As mentioned above, a car’s lifespan depends on its make, model, and year.
-Different models can have varying lifespans, even within the same brand, due to design, manufacturing, and maintenance differences.
+Due to differences in design, manufacturing, and maintenance, different models can have varying lifespans, even within the same brand.
 Researching specific models can give you a better idea of which vehicles will likely last longer.

 How Many Miles Can a Car Last Before It Breaks Down?